shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 extendable and globally-available solution to the above problem.

 <!-- more -->

+On the path to being a [Sovereign Individual][3], I believe being digitally sovereign is equally important.
+Owning and decoupling your digital identify from your mobile number is a step in that direction.

 In the same vein, I recently twitted about taking control of your messaging platforms to have custody over your chat messages while maintaining a level of privacy via an additional layer